jhsu802701/rails_from_scratch_rails5/09-07-admins_edit.md

 # rubocop:enable Metrics/MethodLength
 # rubocop:enable Metrics/ParameterLists
 ```
+* Enter the command "sh build_fast.sh".
+All 10 of the new tests will fail.
+* Enter the command "alias test1='(command from test results minus the TESTOPTS portion)'".
+* Enter the command "test1".

 ### Test Helper
-Add the following lines to the end of the file test/test_helper.rb:
+* Add the following lines to the end of the file test/test_helper.rb:
 ```
 def edit_admin_start(admin1)
   login_as(admin1, scope: :admin)